-Consider combining the results from this study with the C1635 Energy Opportunities study for a future version of the Connecticut Program Savings Document to assess and update HOU by building type.
+Incorporate the light logger data from this study with other lighting studies to support a PSD update to revised HOU by building types.
 For lighting measures where HOU were based on the associated facility type, improving the accuracy of HOU by facility type is expected to improve the accuracy of reported energy savings.